Jamminroot/Jamminroot/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Microsoft App Center SDK at Akvelon, INC.
+- 🔭 Software Development Engineer, Microsoft App Center SDK team at Akvelon, INC.
-- 🌱 I’m currently learning GDI, GDI+ APIs (sort of)
+- 🌱 Learning GDI, GDI+ APIs (sort of), trying out a few things in Unity, plan to learn Golang and Dart
-- 📫 How to reach me: tg:jamminrooot, linkedin.com/in/dchichuk, skype:pilot.gagarin
+- 📫 tg:jamminrooot, linkedin.com/in/dchichuk, skype:pilot.gagarin
-- ⚡ Fun fact: Although people who keep pet turtles tend to use the collective term "herd" to refer to a group of turtles, the classic collective term is a "bale of turtles."
+- ⚡ Fun fact: During World War II, copper was so badly needed for the war effort (to make shell casings) that the U.S. penny was made out of steel that year, which is why most 1943 pennies are silver colored.